-The recipient will be presented with a $1000 award, along with a plaque, at the Annual CJS Student Awards Reception.
+Apply for the 2019 Peter V. Vitucci Memorial Scholarship.
+The recipient will be recognized at the Annual CJS Student Awards Reception.

 The American criminal justice system has worked diligently to remedy discriminatory practices against minorities.
 While much has been done in the recent past to remedy bad practices, there is much more that can be accomplished to ensure that justice in America is truly justice for all the people of this great nation.

 In April of 2010, the Department of Criminal Justice Sciences established the Reverend Martin Luther King, Jr. Award after a man who dedicated himself to social justice, equality, respect, dignity, and compassion.
 Applicants of this award will be able to demonstrate how they have worked in their communities to embody the spirit and teachings of Rev. King and how they will use their education in criminal justice to further the ideals of social justice.